 Ms Lewis is an investment trust specialist with extensive experience within the sector.
-Her position as Chairman of Invesco Perpetual UK Smaller Companies Investment Trust PLC along with her other investment trust directorships allow her to provide invaluable insights and to rigorously assess and challenge the performance of the Investment Manager.
-Following a thorough Board evaluation, the Board agrees that Ms Lewis continues to be an effective member of the Board and recommends her for re-election.
+Her position as Chairman of Invesco Perpetual UK Smaller Companies Investment Trust PLC along with her other investment trust directorships allow her to provide invaluable insights and to rigorously assess and challenge the performance of the investment manager.